All that said, it was helpful to see the faces and hear the stories from the very real people who’ve had these challenging experiences.

 I came away with a few insights after this curious interaction with the curly-haired woman.
 First, I feel there are people within the UFO abduction “community” (if you can call it that) that are willfully ignoring things that doesn’t fit their fixed agenda.
 We probably all do it in subtle ways, but this woman simply must have seen me and the other guy with our hands up.
 For some reason, whether conscious or unconscious, she ignored us.

 The other thing I was forced to look at was my own behavior.
 I can certainly imagine that I could dismiss someone who’s outlook or comments were too new-agey for my taste.
 I feel like I have been pretty good at listening and trying to understand the experiences of others, but it really stuck me just how important it is to pay attention to the entirety of the people’s personal stories.
-Even more so if it challenges something you hold as some sort of belief.
+Even more so if their experiences challenge something you hold as some sort of belief.